-This weekend brings a slight warm front and is looking like a good couple days to chase some fish.
+This weekend is looking warmer and prime for some fishing.
 The standard lower madison nymphing fare has been working well.
 Worms, Crayfish, small mayfly nymphs, and little midge nymphs have been getting good action throughout the day.
 The dry fly bite has been pretty good out here in the early afternoons as well.
 Running a dry dropper rig with a bigger midge cluster and a small pheasant tail underneath will pick up fish.
 Be careful of the wind out here, its a great equalizer in the winter and can be brutal.

 Dries| Griffiths Gnat: 16-18-20, Z-Lon Midge: 20-22, Biot Midge: 20-22, Midge Cluster: 16-18